Beauty to the utmost, this elegant gray is the absolute answer if you are craving for a dreamy and timeless gray.

 However, this gray may give a bold appearance when observed in natural light.

 To help determine the true hue of a paint the color, place a swatch of it against a blank white sheet of paper.
 You’ll see if it tends towards cool or warm!
+Even BM Metropolitan, which is a true gray will show as more cool-toned when doing this.

 See how these colors compare real time with stick-on wall samples from Samplize.